-The Scots Syntax Atlas is hosting a 2-day interdisciplinary data hack on Monday 10th and Tuesday 11th June 2019 at the University of Glasgow.
+The Scots Syntax Atlas hosted a 2-day interdisciplinary data hack on Monday 10th and Tuesday 11th June 2019 at the University of Glasgow.

-PhD students from across the arts, humanities and social sciences will get together to develop collaborations, gain experience of working with large data sets and learn from experts in a range of fields.
+13 PhD students from a range of arts, humanities and social science disciplines across Europe got together to develop collaborations, gain experience of working with large data sets and learn from experts in a range of fields.

 - Dr Tam Blaxter (University of Cambridge)

 - Dr Amanda Thomson (Glasgow School of Art)

 - Dr Andrew Weir (NTNU Norwegian University of Science and Technology)

 More information about the workshops the facilitators ran is available here.

 Over the course of the 2 days, participants at the data hack worked in teams on projects using the Scots Syntax Atlas corpus and judgment data.
 These projects included:

 - Building a POS tagger for the SCOSYA corpus

 - Investigating inter-rater agreement in the SCOSYA judgment data